GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 ### Option 1: Terraform

-For instructions on deploying these components for handling metrics monitoring via Google Cloud Monitoring and autoscaling via terraform, see the readme in `./terraform`.
-A few notes:
-  - The terraform config applied from following the readme will only apply one HPA resource.
-For those who want to scale based on multiple metrics, we reccomend using the following template:
+For instructions on deploying these components via terraform, see the readme in `./terraform`.
+Note that only one HPA resource will be created from  following the readme.
+For those who want to scale based on multiple metrics, we recommend using the following template:

 ```
 apiVersion: autoscaling/v2